 Prerequisites

 In some workflows, tools depend on the output of others — and running them in the wrong order could break logic or result in incomplete behavior.
-To handle this, CMND supports a prerequisites
+To handle this, CMND supports a prerequisites attribute in the tool configuration.

-array defines a list of tool names that must be executed first before the current tool becomes available.
+The prerequisites array defines a list of tool names that must be executed first before the current tool becomes available.

 This helps enforce flow control, maintain context, and ensure all required steps are completed before moving forward in a conversation.